Is it helping your pet or is it more for your enjoyment?

 Some pet clothes are really useful and help keep your pet warm, comfortable or safe:

 - Winter coats or boots.
 A well-fitted coat on a cold winter’s day can help keep dogs with missing or very thin fur stay warm.
 In a small minority of dogs, sometimes special boots can protect their paws, especially if they often get to cuts and scrapes on their pads or are recovering from an injury to their paws.

 - Surgical vests and therapy tops.
 If your pet has just had an operation your vet might recommend dressing them in a surgical vest to stop them licking their stiches.
+Therapy tops or pressure vests can sometimes be used in addition to other aides to reduce anxiety and stress.
 It is important that these fit well and are not too baggy because a large vest can get tangled and stop them moving properly or slow down their recovery.

 - Hi-Vis jackets.
 Working animals might wear a high visibility jacket to help keep them safe on busy roads or in dangerous situations.
 These are also useful when taking dogs on winter walkies.

 If your pet is comfortable and happy wearing a coat or a surgical vest there’s no reason to avoid these items of pet clothing - they could actually help your pet by keeping them safe or comfortable!

 Our advice about dressing up pets